cado-security/product-help/docs/cado/deploy/aws/iam/aws-kms.md

 "kms:CreateGrant"
 ```

+### Recommended Permissions Configuration

-There are a number of options available - but the recommended approach is adding required permissions to `myCadoResponseRole` directly and withholding `"CreateGrant"` for resources only:
+The recommended approach is to grant permissions to `myCadoResponseRole` directly while withholding `"CreateGrant"` for specific resources:
-- You may not wish to give kms:CreateGrant permission to CadoResponseRole itself.
+- You may choose not to grant `kms:CreateGrant` to `CadoResponseRole`.
-- Your policy must feature a statement which provides access to CadoResponseRole with the above permissions (except CreateGrant).
+- Your policy should provide access to `CadoResponseRole` for the necessary permissions (excluding `CreateGrant`).
-- You may then tighten the policy to only allow CreateGrant permission to AWS resources.
+- Limit the policy to allow `CreateGrant` permission only for AWS resources.

-An sample policy is shown below (be sure to adjust `Principal` and add `Condition` according to your needs):
+A sample policy is shown below (adjust the `Principal` and add `Condition` as needed):

 ```json
 [
   {